Research

 The npm package js-wasm-tools receives a total of 3 weekly downloads.
 As such, js-wasm-tools popularity was classified as not popular.

-We found that js-wasm-tools demonstrated a not healthy version release cadence and project activity because the last version was released a year ago.
+We found that js-wasm-tools demonstrated a healthy version release cadence and project activity because the last version was released less than a year ago.
 It has 1 open source maintainer collaborating on the project.

 Did you know?